 - Heavy cream – a key ingredient in any caramel sauce recipe.

 - Sweetener – I use this Brown Sugar Replacement with Allulose.
 It’s the best sweetener that replicates granulated brown sugar when making caramel without sugar.
-You can also erythritol-based sweeteners, brown sugar substitutes such as Sukrin Gold.
+You can also use erythritol-based sweeteners or brown sugar substitutes like Sukrin Gold.

 How to Make Easy 3 Ingredients Sugar-Free Caramel Sauce